Mastercard to bring crypto trading capabilities to banks

 “Mastercard has a powerful network of financial institutions around the world.
 This exciting offering developed by Paxos and Mastercard will give FIs the fastest and most trusted way to offer safe, reliable crypto access for their consumers globally.
 We’re thrilled to partner with Mastercard to further accelerate the mainstream adoption of digital assets,” said Walter Hessert, Head of Strategy at Paxos.

+This unique combination of services provides eligible financial institutions the opportunity to directly manage crypto asset investments for consumers.
+Mastercard also continues to support banks, governments and others through its Crypto & Digital Currencies Consulting Practice.

-Mastercard Crypto Source is currently being prepared for pilot programs.
+Mastercard Crypto Source is currently being prepared for pilot programmes.
 Additional details on broader availability will be made available at a later date.